mapbox/aws-sdk-jest/readme.md

 ## Some notes

 - If you try to mock a method twice, you will get an error.
+- For nested clients like `AWS.DynamoDB.DocumentClient`, you can mock methods like this: `AWS.spyOn('DynamoDB.DocumentClient', 'get')`.
 - You should be familiar with the [AWS.Request][1] object, because if your code needs to set special expectations for `.promise()`, `.eachPage()`, or `.on()`, then you're going to have to use `AWS.spyOn()` and provide your own implementations for those Request methods.

 [1]: https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/Request.html